Persistent and Zigzag Homology: A Matrix Factorization Viewpoint: Algorithms for Canonical Forms of Type A Quiver Representations

 \subsubsection{Divide and conquer}

-In this section, we will show how we can divide a type-A quiver into two parts and perform the computation in parallel for each of the parts.
-The results can then be combined to give the full barcode factorization of the entire quiver.
-Consider a quiver $Q_\gamma$ with general arrow directions,
+Now we will show how we can divide a type A quiver into two parts and perform the computation in parallel for each of the parts.
+We divide a quiver representation into two parts at position $m$ (in practice, we choose $m = \lfloor n/2 \rfloor$ for a quiver of length $n$).
+For simplicity, we'll visualize the scheme on a persistence-type quiver, with the understanding that reversed arrows will make appropriate modifications to factorizations.